influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.5/administration/troubleshooting.md

    allowed_pending_messages = 10000
 ```

-Sending a sample metric to Telegraf's statsd port:
+Sending a sample metric to the Telegraf statsd port:

 ```
 echo "a.b.c:1|g" | nc -u localhost 8125